What makes a PR campaign successful?

 StoreKit launched an ingenious campaign based on a map of the London Underground where they showed the cheapest pint near each underground station.
-The small company sell point of sale software to pubs so are firmly B2B, but their campaign idea was appealing to both their target audience and the wider public.
+The small company sells point-of-sale software to pubs, so are firmly B2B, but their campaign idea was appealing to both their target audience and the wider public.
 It worked and the campaign was picked up by national media, as well as going viral on social media.

 There are a couple of other reasons we applaud this campaign.
 As a start-up technology business, StoreKit needed to maximise their PR budget – creating a campaign that would engage their core audience, and the wider media in one go was a smart way to spend.